serfegyed/ExtendScript-Extended/Tools/ESprocessor/README.md

 ## Overview

 ESTK handles include files rather stupidly.
 If you insert an #include file twice, it will insert the source code twice in the final one.
 This is almost inevitable if the included files contain additional #include lines.
 The ExtendScript File Processor is a script to automate the process of merging ExtendScript files and their dependencies into a single file.
-This tool is useful for Adobe ExtendScript developers who want to simplify their workflow by efficiently handling `#include' statements, and thus integrate the contents of referenced files into a single coherent script without unnecessary repetition.
+This tool is useful for Adobe ExtendScript developers who want to simplify their workflow by efficiently handling `#include` statements, and thus integrate the contents of referenced files into a single coherent script without unnecessary repetition.

 ## Features